wvlet/wvlet/README.md

 select (columns to output)
 order by (ordering columns...)
 ```
-This flow style enables describing data processing pipelines with top-to-bottom semantic ordering and
- providing various methods to help composing complex queries while peaking data in the middle of a query.
-This type of syntax has also been adopted in [Google SQL](https://research.google/pubs/sql-has-problems-we-can-fix-them-pipe-syntax-in-sql/) to cope with the complexity of SQL queries.
+This flow style enables describing data processing pipelines with top-to-bottom semantic ordering, and allowing various methods to help composing complex queries, such as adding operator for peaking data in the middle of a query.
+This type of flow syntax has also been adopted in Google SQL, _[SQL Has Problems.
+We Can Fix Them: Pipe Syntax In SQL (VLDB 2024)](https://research.google/pubs/sql-has-problems-we-can-fix-them-pipe-syntax-in-sql/)_, to cope with the complexity of writing SQL queries.

 # Features